+With this in mind, you can expect a cedar shake roof to cost around $25.00-$30.00 per square foot.
 Just like asphalt shingles, the cost will be affected by which grade of cedar shake shingle you choose for your roof replacement.
-To find the right one for you, read this article on the different grades of cedar shake shingles.

 A slate roof is a premium roof system made primarily out of natural slate tiles and other slate roofing materials.
 It’s one of the most beautiful and long-lasting roof systems on the market.

 For labor and materials, you can expect a slate roof to start around $15.00 per square foot and has the potential to get up to around $30.00 or more per square foot.